-- During the Ming Dynasty I ran the Career Counseling Center at a large land grant university. - Essentially, the current theories of career development are the same as they were back then. - >Many colleges have gotten rid of the Career Counseling Centers. - In the Ming Dynasty the I was told if someone had a disability the could still do any career they wanted, but they needed to be given appropriate accommodations to do so. - The problem was no one knew what accommodation worked with which disability.
+- During the Ming Dynasty I ran the Career Counseling Center at a large land grant university. - Essentially, the current theories of career development are the same as they were back then. - >Many colleges have gotten rid of the Career Counseling Centers. - Using the Ming Dynasty theory I was taught if someone had a disability they could still do any career they wanted, but they needed to be given appropriate accommodations to do so. - The problem was no one knew what accommodation worked with which disability.
 The same is true today.